fmorenopino/HeterogeneousHMM/README.md

 [![DOI](https://zenodo.org/badge/180347583.svg)](https://zenodo.org/badge/latestdoi/180347583)

-> NOTE: this README file is still under construction.

 This repository contains different implementations of the Hidden Markov Model with just some basic Python dependencies.
 The main contributions of these libraries with respect to other available APIs are: